Why Should You not Marry In Close Relations ? – Mutations !!

 Earlier and still in some of the places marriages within close relations are very common.
 But have you ever wondered why should you not marry in close relations?

-It’s because, marriages in close relations leads to health issues for the child.
+It’s because marriages in close relations lead to health issues for the child.
 They will end up having congenital problems.
 Some known such cases are children with heart problems, nervous disorders, organ malfunction, limb anomalies and many other genetic disorders.

 The two major processes that are responsible for genetic variation are mutation and recombination.
 A mutation is a significant inheritable alteration from the normal.
 It is the ultimate source of evolutionary change.
 The term mutation covers a broad array of different kinds of changes.

-Mutational event that takes place within individual genes is called gene mutation.
-Whereas the mutational change that affect entire chromosome is known as chromosome mutation.
+The mutational event that takes place within individual genes is called gene mutation.
+Whereas the mutational change that affects entire chromosome is known as chromosome mutation.
 Chromosome mutation covers all those cases that include deletion, addition or edition of a chromosome or a complete set of chromosomes.
 This leads to variation in number and size of the chromosomes.